KaliedaRik/Scrawl-canvas/docs/reference/sc-accessibility.md

 **2.4.7 (AA) - [Focus Visible](https://www.w3.org/WAI/WCAG22/Understanding/focus-visible.html)**
 + Developers can create - with some effort - `<canvas>` elements that act as action buttons or links, or which include regions within their display which act as action buttons or links.
-+ When the user focuses on the element, or the graphical region within the display acting as a button or link, then that focussing action should be visibly conveyed to the user.
++ When the user focuses on the element, or the graphical region within the display acting as a button or link - for instance through a mouse hover, or a click or tap interaction - then that focussing action should be visibly conveyed to the user.
 + This extends to keyboard navigation - when the user focusses on the `<a>` or `<button>` elements contained by the canvas, that action should be visibly indicated to the user in some way.

 **2.4.8 (AAA) - [Location](https://www.w3.org/WAI/WCAG22/Understanding/location.html)**